BradenMeyers/cv-rotation-tracker/README.md

-# Calculating Rotation Per Minute Using OPENCV - BYU ME362
+# Calculating RPM Using OPENCV - BYU ME362

 ## Project Overview
 This was my final project for ME 362 at BYU.
 OpenCV python code was written to track a orange peice of tape on a vertical axis wind turbine with very high precision (error of les than 0.03 rpm at 450 RPM).
 This code is a good introduction to the utility of OPENCV and can be applied in many different ways